Scarlett Curtis: Publications

-In 2019 Curtis curated the Penguin anthology It's Not OK to Feel Blue & Other Lies, a collection of essays by 74 people on what mental health means to them.
+In 2019, Curtis curated the Penguin anthology It's Not OK to Feel Blue & Other Lies, a collection of essays by 74 people on what mental health means to them.
 In November 2019, Curtis was presented with the second annual Changemaker Award for young activists by Equality Now.

 Recognition

-She was recognized as one of the BBC's 100 women of 2019.
+She was recognised as one of the BBC's 100 women of 2019.